ihaveint/ihaveint/README.md

 Trying to consider how engineering might look like from an artistic perspective these days.

-- 📫 How to reach me: ihaveint@gmail.com on email.
+- 📫 You can reach out to me via email: ihaveint@gmail.com.
 - ✍️ Sometimes I <a href="https://ihaveint.github.io">write</a> where my mind is at!
 Although these days I'm taking a break.